Spain: Health

-The health care system of Spain (Spanish National Health System) is considered one of the best in the world, in 7th position in the ranking elaborated by the World Health Organization.
+The health care system of Spain (Spanish National Health System) is considered one of the best in the world, in 7th position in the ranking elaborated by the World Health Organisation.
 The health care is public, universal and free for any legal citizen of Spain.
 The total health spending is 9.4% of the GDP, slightly above the average of 9.3% of the OECD.
+The life expectancy in Spain has improved from 79.1 years in 2000 to 82.7 years in 2021.